Personal installment loans: FAQs

 The application process is usually pretty simple, requiring little more than your personal information and a credit check.
-Some loans, including Express Personal Loan from BBVA, have a very straightforward application and a relatively short wait for funding, in some cases the same day.
+Some loans have a very straightforward application and a relatively short wait for funding, in some cases the same day.

 Links to third party sites are provided for your convenience and do not constitute an endorsement.
 BBVA USA does not provide, is not responsible for, and does not guarantee the products, services or overall content available at third party sites.
 These sites may not have the same privacy, security or accessibility standards.

 That's a question we often hear when we're shopping.
 We may automatically default to one choice, so it's easy to forget that not all plastic is the same.

 Understanding credit cards and figuring out which one is right for you could save you money long term.